 Varicose veins are not only painful and ugly, but they may cause severe bleeding which is very difficult to control.
 In advanced stages, they cause the formation of ulcers that are very proclive to infection.
 More importantly, varicose veins can certainly lead to death if left untreated.
 They are one of the symptoms of a very serious disease called Chronic Venous Insufficiency which may cause blood clots to form inside the damaged vein.
 The clots start in the superficial veins, but travel into deeper ones and end up in the lungs causing a pulmonary embolism that’s likely fatal.

-Varicose Vein Specialist.
+Varicose Vein Doctor.
 What is The Vein Doctor Name?

 A cardiologist is a heart doctor and a paediatrician is a children’s doctor.
 What is the vein doctor name?
 Vein doctors are known as Phlebologists.
 Phlebology is a subspecialty of angiology and vascular surgery that deals with the diagnosis and treatment of venous pathologies.
 Remember that that varicose veins are the main manifestation of Chronic Venous Insufficiency.
 So, if you have varicose veins and are in need of a Vein Doctor, you now know that these professionals go by Phlebologists.

 Right now, thanks to the advances of medicine, it is possible to treat varicose veins without the fear of pain and severe complications that may have concerned the patients before.
 There are a variety of minimally-invasive treatments which are safer, cause almost no discomfort or pain whatsoever and are applied quickly without downtime.

 Also known as vena glue, is a medical adhesive that is applied directly into the damaged vein to close it down.
 It has a 99% rate of success.

 Also known as Polidocanol Injectable Foam, is a medical foam that is injected inside the vein to erase the symptoms of varicose veins.
 It has a 97% rate of success.